Defending Clients Against Sex Crime Charges in Raleigh

-If you have been accused of rape or another type of sexual offense, you know how serious these charges are.
+If you have been accused of rape or another type of sexual crime, you know how serious these charges are.
 A criminal conviction is punishable by long prison terms and being added to a public registry that will follow you for much of your life, harming your ability to get a job or impacting where you can live.
 While the courts place the burden of proof on the prosecutors, in the court of public opinion, an investigation or arrest for a sexual crime can damage your reputation, and for college students, could lead to being expelled due to Title IX laws.

 In order to fight back against these charges, reclaim your reputation, and get your life back on track, you need an experienced, aggressive sexual assault crimes attorney in Raleigh who will defend you every step of the way.
 At Sandman, Finn, & Fitzhugh, our team of criminal defense attorneys have over 50 years of combined legal experience.
 This is not only defending clients, we were also Wake County District Attorneys.
 We have a broad scope of experience to draw from as well as unique insight in how prosecutors build cases related to sexual offenses and rape.
 With this knowledge, we’re able to craft highly effective legal defense strategies and better prepare to take on an investigation and trial if it comes to that.